Wolfgang Arlt: Life

 From 2011 to the beginning of 2017 he was the spokesman for the scientific management of the Energie Campus Nürnberg, which he initiated.
 In 2018 he received the Emil Kirschbaum Medal for his groundbreaking developments in fluid process engineering.
 Together with Peter Wasserscheid and Daniel Teichmann, he was nominated for the German Future Prize 2018 for his work on the development of liquid organic hydrogen carriers (LOHC).
+In 2023 he received the Order of Merit of the Federal Republic of Germany.